Community Council Pilot Project (CCPP) - Elections 2015

 Review of Polling Districts and Polling Places

 Each council is required by law to carry out a review every fifth year to ensure that it provides facilities for voting and that polling places are accessible to all electors, including voters with a disability.
-For more information on the current review, please visit our Statutory Review of Polling Districts and Polling Places web pages.
-A similar review was undertaken in 2011, full details of which can be found here.
+For more information on the recently-concluded review, please visit our Statutory Review of Polling Districts and Polling Places web pages.
+A similar review was previously undertaken in 2011, full details of which can be found here.